nuxeo-sandbox/nuxeo-dynamic-asset-transformation/README.md

 # Description

-This repository contains a plugin to provide on the fly asset transformation to the nuxeo platform
+This repository contains a plugin to provide on the fly asset transformation capabilities to the nuxeo platform

 # How to build
 ```
 git clone https://github.com/nuxeo-sandbox/nuxeo-dynamic-asset-transformation
 cd nuxeo-dynamic-asset-transformation